louis-manabat/CICD-Helm_and_Kubernetes/README.md

 Once you have compeleted that, push your changes to GitHub.

-### Setting up CircleCi
+### Setting up CircleCI
-We will now set up CircleCi to being deployment.
+We will now set up CircleCI to being deployment.
 Open up the link https://circleci.com/ and press the **Go to App** icon on the top right.
-If you haven't linked your GitHub account to CircleCi, please do it now.
+If you haven't linked your GitHub account to CircleCI, please do it now.
 After that, go to the Projects page (button on the left side), and find the repository.
 Press the **Set up Project** button and it'll coninue to the next screen.
 Press the **Use Existing Config** button, then **Start Building**.
 <br>
 <img src="readme-images/circleci-setup-1.png" alt="circleci-setup" width=50% height=50%>
 <br>